You'll notice some changes in your breasts as your body gets ready to breastfeed.

 Blood from nipples

 Sometimes blood-stained fluid may leak from your nipples.
-This may be normal - but it's very important to see your GP or breastfeeding specialist if you notice blood-stained nipple discharge.
+This can be normal, but it's important to see your GP or breastfeeding specialist if you notice it.

-This is commonly known as 'rusty pipe syndrome' and usually disappears after a few feeds.
+This is commonly known as 'rusty pipe syndrome'.
+It usually disappears after a few feeds.

 Preparing for breastfeeding